FuelLabs/sway-applications/tutorials/counter/README.md

 ## About

 In this tutorial, we will build a counter application, using storage on our Sway contract to keep track of a stored number that can be retrieved/ modified as part of our React app.
-This demonstrates a Sway Program called Smart Contract, and will show you the basics of using Sway with the [TypeScript SDK](https://fuellabs.github.io/fuels-ts/).
+This demonstrates a Sway Program called a Smart Contract, and will show you the basics of using Sway with the [TypeScript SDK](https://fuellabs.github.io/fuels-ts/).

 <p align="center">
   ![Demo Screen Shot](./img/preview.png)